duanxianpi/siyuan-plugin-nbviewer/README.md

 ## Compatibility

-This plugin is compatible with Jupyter Notebooks version 3.0 and above.
+- This plugin is compatible with Jupyter Notebooks Format 4.0 and above.
+- For Jupiter Notebook Format 3.x versions, the plugin will automatically convert them to 4.x versions using Pandoc (the source file will not be modified).
+- Mobile devices do not support Jupiter Notebook Format 3.x versions.

 ## Contributing